velartrill/velartrill.github.io/orig/the-importance-of-keys.md

 I move my chair over to the power cabinet and open it up.
 I walk back to Lishuen and offer her my arm.
 “Let me help you over?”

 She nods, taking a deep breath.
 She feels steadier on her feet already as I guide her to the chair, if only just.
 I hand her the satchel as she sits and she extracts the bundle of wiring, along with a few other devices.
-She spends a few moments leaning over the power sockets and fiddling with cables before there’s a sharp <em>crack<em> and sparks fly.
+She spends a few moments leaning over the power sockets and fiddling with cables before there’s a sharp *crack* and sparks fly.
 Lishuen lets out a frightened cry, pulling frantically away like a stung wild animal.
 The chair she’s sitting on nearly topples and I barely catch it in time.

 “It’s okay, it’s okay,” I try to reassure her.
 “That happens all the—” I stop.
 Lishuen is huddled in the chair, her legs pulled up in front of her body, breathing hard; tears glint in her eyes and she’s shaking like a leaf.
 She flinches as I step closer.